JunkieLabs/junkie-parking-android-app/readme.md

 ### **Initial Setup**

-Step 1: Create a Firebase Project.
+- Step 1: Create a Firebase Project.

-Step 2: Add package in the firebase project
+- Step 2: Add package in the firebase project

-Step 3: Enable google auth, this will be needed for authorizing App.
+- Step 3: Enable google auth, this will be needed for authorizing App.

 ![](images/auth-enable.png)

-Step 4: Download the `google-services.json` from the firebase and add inside the app folder.
+- Step 4: Download the `google-services.json` from the firebase and add inside the app folder.

+- ***Step 5: make sure your firebase project is in blaze.***

 > for more detail visit [Firebase Project setup](https://firebase.google.com/docs/android/setup)